-Subject: DDMI Caribou Zone of Influence Analysis Plan
+Subject: DDMI Caribou Zone of Influence Analysis Plan (Updated)

-Diavik Diamond Mines (2012) Inc. (DDMI) is pleased to submit its Caribou Zone of Influence (ZOI) Analysis Plan to the Government of Northwest Territories Environment and Natural Resources (GNWT-ENR) for review.
-This submission is to meet Condition 1 of the GNWT-ENR Minister's July 15, 2022 letter regarding DDMI's Tier 3 Wildlife Management and Monitoring Plan.
+Please see attached Diavik Diamond Mines (2012) Inc. (DDMI) updated Caribou Zone of Influence (ZOI) Analysis Plan submission to the Government of Northwest Territories Environment and Natural Resources (GNWT-ENR) for review.
+Revisions to the DDMI Caribou ZOI Analysis Plan submitted to the GNWT-ENR on November 10, 2022 to meet Condition 1 of the GNWT-ENR Minister's July 15, 2022 letter regarding DDMI's Tier 3 Wildlife Management and Monitoring Plan, are highlighted in Attachment 1.

-If you have any questions regarding the attached submission, please contact the undersigned at [kofi.boa-antwi@riotinto.com](mailto:kofi.boa-antwi@riotinto.com) or Kyla Gray (867-445-4922; [kyla.gray@riotinto.com](mailto:kyla.gray@riotinto.com)) at your convenience.
+If you have any questions regarding the attached submission, please contact the undersigned at [kyla.gray@riotinto.com](mailto:kyla.gray@riotinto.com); 867-445-4922 at your convenience.